-- 5.4 The procedure for the meeting is as set out in Appendix 8a. - 5.5 The school should arrange for a detailed record to be taken at the meeting including the head teacher's concerns and the employee's responses and any agreed areas of action, support and assistance.
-Notes should be circulated to all parties as soon as possible and the employee should be provided with an opportunity to provide their comments. - 5.6 The purpose of the absence review meeting is to allow the employee, accompanied if they wish by a trade union representative or work colleague, to respond to the on-going concerns about their health and / or attendance and to make any relevant representations.
-The meeting will consider the documents prepared for the meeting to: - explore the reasons for the unsatisfactory level of absence; - explain the reasons why the absence level is unsatisfactory and its impact on the school/pupils and teaching and learning; - offer help or guidance to facilitate a return to work or improved attendance and redeployment support if appropriate; - where appropriate, seek a commitment by the employee to improve their attendance; - consider any information provided by the employee/employee representative; - · decide on outcome. - 5.7 Following a full consideration of the evidence, there should be an adjournment for the person or panel conducting the meeting to determine the appropriate action to be taken.
-The person / panel conducting the meeting should carefully consider the advice provided by the HR Service in reaching their decision.
+5.6 The purpose of the absence review meeting is to allow the employee, accompanied if they wish by a trade union representative or work colleague, to respond to the on-going concerns about their health and / or attendance and to make any relevant representations.
+The meeting will consider the documents prepared for the meeting to:

+- explore the reasons for the unsatisfactory level of absence; - explain the reasons why the absence level is unsatisfactory and its impact on the school/pupils and teaching and learning; - offer help or guidance to facilitate a return to work or improved attendance and redeployment support if appropriate; - where appropriate, seek a commitment by the employee to improve their attendance; - consider any information provided by the employee/employee representative; - decide on outcome.

+5.7 Following a full consideration of the evidence, there should be an adjournment for the person or panel conducting the meeting to determine the appropriate action to be taken.
+The person / panel conducting the meeting should carefully consider the advice provided by the HR Team in reaching their decision.